Burgess-Type volume centric Bounds for Character Sums over $\mathbb{F}_{p^n}$: Introduction

 The proof of the Main Theorem closely follows the approach of \cite{GB}, employing techniques from \cite{C1}, \cite{K} and \cite{Kon} to estimate character sums over boxes in finite fields whose side lengths are at most $\sqrt{p/2}$.
 Our argument begins with the classical additive shifting technique $x\mapsto x+yz$ introduced by Burgess \cite{B2}.
 Applying H\"older's inequality twice to the resulting sum of shifted characters produces three terms: one is related to the multiplicative energy of the box, while the remaining terms can be bounded using Weil's bound and trivial estimates.
-Consequently, achieving a nontrivial saving for the character sum reduces to obtaining a bound on the multiplicative energy of a set in $\mathbb{F}_{p^n}$ which are described in Lemma \ref{l1} and Lemma \ref{l2}.
-More specifically, we employ tools from the geometry of numbers, in particular the concepts of successive minima and Minkowski's second theorem, together with an auxiliary lemma that provides upper and lower bounds for the product of successive minimas which turns out to be an essential ingredient in our energy estimate.
+Consequently, achieving a nontrivial saving for the character sum reduces to obtaining a bound on the multiplicative energy of a set in $\mathbb{F}_{p^n}$ which are established in Lemmas \ref{l1} and Lemma \ref{l2}.
+More specifically, we employ tools from the geometry of numbers, in particular the concepts of successive minima and Minkowski's second theorem, together with an auxiliary lemma that provides upper and lower bounds for the product of successive minima which turns out to be an essential ingredient in our energy estimate.

-On the other hand, for boxes whose side lengths exceed $p^{1/2+\varepsilon}$, we are again able to derive a non-trivial upper bound for the associated character sum.
+On the other hand, for boxes whose side lengths exceed $p^{1/2+\varepsilon}$, we are again able to derive a non-trivial upper bound for the associated character sum where the character is nontrivial in a proper subfield of $\mathbb{F}_{p^n}$.
 The key ingredient in this case is the Proposition~\cite{Katz} of N.\,M. Katz concerning the complete character sums.
 Under the standing assumption that the larger side length of the box exceeds $p^{1/2+\varepsilon}$, we obtain a non-trivial saving for the character sum along that direction.
 Estimating the remaining summations trivially then yields an overall non-trivial saving over the volume of the box.
-In addition, the generalized Pólya--Vinogradov inequality is invoked to complete the argument in this setting.
+In addition, the Pólya--Vinogradov inequality in finite fields is invoked to complete the argument in this setting.
 For further details, see \textbf{Case~3} in the proof of the main theorem.

 {\bf Acknowledgments.} The author expresses his sincere gratitude to Professor Stephan Baier for his valuable conversations.
 The author thanks the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
 The research of the author was supported by a CSIR Ph.D. fellowship under file number 09/0934(13170)/2022-EMR-I.